-New EXHIBIT - Fashion And Fantasy - A Lifetime Curation of Haute Couture
+Fashion And Fantasy - A Lifetime Curation of Haute Couture

 The exhibition ‘Fashion and Fantasy – a Lifetime Curation of Haute Couture’ contains a collection of one off or extremely rare designer pieces which date from the 1950’s to the 2000’s.
 The pieces, which have been curated and collected by German native Monika Gottlieb are either one off Haute Couture pieces that were made by a designer for a runway show or are one off creations, made to measure for a private client.
 The priceless, private collection curated by international fashion collector, Gottlieb include rarely and one of a kind pieces by Chanel, Christian Dior, Yves Saint Laurent, Christian Lacroix, Givenchy, Balmain, and Hermes among many others.

 TIPPI Hedren & the birds